-- Students will be able to recognise specific vocabulary used to develop an idea in a story. - Students will be able to write their own recount with reference to a summer memory. - Students will be able to establish connections between a story and their own personal experiences.
+Students will be able to recognise specific vocabulary used to develop an idea in a story.

+Students will be able to write their own recount with reference to a summer memory.

+Students will be able to establish connections between a story and their own personal experiences.

-The Bomb by Sacha Cotter, illustrated by Josh Morgan (2019 Winner - New Zealand Book Awards for Children and Young Adults).
-Also published in te reo Māori as Te Pohu (2018).
+The Bomb by Sacha Cotter, illustrated by Josh Morgan.
+First published by Huia Publishers 2018.
+Also published in te reo Māori as Te Pohū (2018).

 It wouldn't be summer in Aotearoa if having fun in the water with friends and family didn't feature.
 The Bomb by Sacha Cotter is the story of one young boy's ambition to perfect the perfect 'bomb' into the water with the help of his grandmother.
-This story recounts one child's experience as a child in New Zealand - a perfect introduction to encourage the recount of your own student's summer memories.
+This story recounts one child's experience as a child in Aotearoa- a perfect introduction to encourage the recount of your own students' summer memories.

-Suggested Learning ideas
+Suggested learning ideas

 - Start by looking at the cover of the book and activating your students' prior knowledge.
 What does this scene remind you of?
 Students will be asked to draw on their own personal experiences.
 Where do you think this story is set?
-Do the illustrations of Pōhutukawa trees and flowers give you an idea about where this story might be set?
-Read the first page and ask your students to discuss the pictures they can see and any connections they could make between the illustrations and their own summer. - Discuss the boy's relationship with his Nan.
-What has she taught him? - Discuss the specific language used for the description of a bomb.
-What do you think a staple, knee lock, bottle pop or coffin drop are? - Discuss the description of pre jump rituals.
-Describe what is meant by the phrase 'a thinker' 'poser' 'shall be right' and 'joker'. - Think, peer, share.
+Do the illustrations of pōhutukawa trees and flowers give you an idea about where this story might be set?
+Read the first page and ask your students to discuss the pictures they can see and any connections they could make between the illustrations and their own summer. - Discuss the boy's relationship with his Nan what has she taught him?
+Discuss the specific language used for the description of a bomb what do you think a staple, knee lock, bottle pop or coffin drop are? - Discuss the description of pre-jump rituals, describe what is meant by the phrase 'a thinker?'
+'Poser?'
+'She'll be right' and 'joker?' - Think, peer, share.
 How do you think the boy feels standing at the end of the plank?
-Has there been a time that you have felt like this too? - ➡ What advice did Nan give the boy? - How do you think the boy felt at the end of the story?
+Has there been a time that you have felt like this too? - What advice did Nan give the boy? - How do you think the boy felt at the end of the story?
 Can you think of a time you overcame your nerves to do something? - At the end of the story discuss the characters in the book and the setting.
 Can you think of a summer when somebody close to you taught you something new?
-Ideas might include learning to swim, jumping in the deep end, riding a bike, making a sandcastle... - Recommended reading response might include students writing a follow up, recounting a summer memory of their own.
+Ideas might include learning to swim, jumping in the deep end, riding a bike, making a sandcastle...

+Recommended reading response might include students writing a follow up recounting a summer memory of their own.
 Their writing may include what, where, how, why and where.